Is there any difference between an Agency and a Marketing Supplier?

 1. While hourly rates may appear lower, new suppliers often charge additional hours to learn the brand and business.

-2. The leakage away from the core agency can mean that the core agency could continue to be paid the retainer and not do the work.
+2. The leakage away from the core agency could mean that the core agency continues to be paid the retainer but does not do the work.

-3. Smaller suppliers often do not have agreements and contracts in place and so terms and conditions regarding liability and intellectual property is not covered and poses a risk to the advertiser and their organisation.
+3. Smaller suppliers often do not have agreements and contracts in place, so terms and conditions regarding liability and intellectual property are not covered, which poses a risk to the advertiser and their organisation.

 4. Each supplier adds a cost to the company in establishing the supplier as a vendor and then managing payments.

-It is important for marketers and advertisers to ensure their roster of suppliers is structured and operating as efficiently as possible, otherwise their budget is literally leaking away.
+Marketers and advertisers need to ensure their roster of suppliers is structured and operating as efficiently as possible; otherwise, their budget will be leaking away.

-One of the issues appears to be a lack of awareness as to the actual roster size and composition.
-While there is an awareness of the total marketing spend, this lack of insight into the multiple suppliers within the roster means that often the leakage goes unseen.
+One of the issues appears to be a lack of awareness of the actual roster size and composition.
+While there is awareness of the total marketing spend, this lack of insight into the multiple suppliers within the roster means that the leakage often goes unseen.

-We recently assisted a client who reduced their roster by more than 70%, simplified the management of their suppliers, and in the process delivered almost a million dollar saving in their marketing spend.
+We recently assisted a client who reduced their roster by more than 70%, simplified the management of their suppliers, and, in the process, delivered almost a million dollars in savings in their marketing spend.

-The problem appears to be this focus on the core agencies, often referred to by the agency and client alike, as their partners.
+The problem appears to be that this focus is on the core agencies, often referred to by the agency and client alike as their partners.
 A better approach is to think of all your agencies, vendors or even ‘partners’ as suppliers and all part of your roster.
 This ensures you take a holistic view of the roster and see all of the opportunities.

-So the question we have for you is “How many agencies and suppliers are on your roster?”
-And “How much is that costing you?”.
-If you don’t know then perhaps it is time to find out.
+So, we have two questions for you: “How many agencies and suppliers are on your roster?” and “How much is that costing you?”
+If you don’t know, perhaps it is time to find out.

-TrinityP3’s Strategic Supplier Alignment service helps you to untangle your supplier roster, understand its strengths and weaknesses, and develop an optimal structure to improve your performance.
+TrinityP3’s Roster Alignment service helps you to untangle your supplier roster, understand its strengths and weaknesses, and develop an optimal structure to improve your performance.